PCN’s Administration Charges

 - We then create a letter to go with the ticket detailing the hirer and the on/off hire dates.

 - We also print a copy of the rental agreement showing the signed liability statement, this is usually between 10 and 20 pages depending on the type of short-term agreement you’re in.

 - This is all enveloped up and added to the posting pile.

 - In the meantime, the ticket is scanned into the system and saved against the customer record in the CRM.

 - The parking ticket is then usually taken to the local post office and sent first class signed for.

-The whole process of each ticket takes approx. 30-45 minutes depending on the type of PCN that has been received.
+The whole process of each ticket takes approx. 30-45 minutes depending on the type of PCN that has been received, this does not include the time or the parking costs for the Post Office.
 Whilst many of the firms allow online representation, due to the size of the contracts, this is not always possible.